KxSystems/docs/docs/wp/rt-tick/index.md

 #### Initialize desired table schemas

-The next section of code defines the behavior of this RTS upon connecting to the TP and subscribing to the `trade` table.
-This RTS will replay the TP’s logfile, much like the RDB.
+The next section of code defines the behavior of this RTE upon connecting to the TP and subscribing to the `trade` table.
+This RTE will replay the TP’s logfile, much like the RDB.
 The following function replaces `.u.rep`.

 ```q
 /initialize schema function